atdiar/xhttp/README.md

 s := xhttp.NewServeMux()

 s.GET("/foo",someHandler)
+s.PUT("/bar/", someOtherHandler)
 ```
-where someHandler implements the Handler interface.
+where someHandler and someOtherHandler implements the Handler interface.

 To register handlers that apply regardless of the request verb, the USE
 variadic method, which accepts linkable Handlers, exists :